 The Company continuously assesses the economic, social, ethical and environmental factors that are affected by its business activity.
-Siemens Mobility lives by several clear and transparent criteria to ensure that the company places emphasis on corporate social responsibility.
+Siemens Mobility lives by several clear and transparent criteria to ensure that the Company places emphasis on corporate social responsibility.
+This is reflected in the Siemens Business Conduct Guidelines.

 The Company has a high ethical standard for the relationship with employees, customers, partners and surroundings.
-Siemens has a comprehensive compliance program with positive effects for both, local and global business.
+Siemens has a comprehensive compliance program with positive effects for both local and global business.
+Siemens Mobility holds the following certificates: ISO9001, ISO14001, and ISO45001.